Gary Groth: Early life

 Groth is the son of a U.S. Navy contractor and was raised in Springfield, Virginia, in the Washington, D.C. area.
 He read his first comic book in a pediatrician's office.

 Career

 Fanzines and pop culture conventions

 Inspired by film critics like Andrew Sarris and Pauline Kael, and gonzo journalists like Hunter S. Thompson, the teenage Groth published Fantastic Fanzine, a comics fanzine (whose name referenced the Marvel Comics title Fantastic Four).

-For three years — in 1970, 1971, and 1973 — he organized Metro Con, a comics convention held in the Washington, D.C. area.
+In 1970, 1971, and 1973 he organized Metro Con, a comics convention held in the Washington, D.C. area.

 Later, after turning down an editorial assistant position at Marvel Comics in 1973, Groth worked briefly as a production and layout assistant at the movie and comics magazine Mediascene, which was edited by Jim Steranko.

 After dropping out of his fourth college in 1974, Groth and his financial partner Michael Catron put on a rock and roll convention that ended in financial failure.
 Nonetheless, he and Catron dabbled in music publishing with the short-lived magazine Sounds Fine.